DevOpsStyle/ARM_Templates/README.md

 <h2>DISCLAIMER</h2>

 All models listed should be understood as a basic configuration in which the customer can create its own logical application.
+Please keep in mind that Microsoft can change the function of OpenAI Models, and in this case you need to configure again the interaction with the OpenAI model.
+Actually models used for this solution are GPT 3 (davinci) and GPT 3.5.
+Any Customization is responsability of customers.